[Exclusive] Russia looting Ukrainian art, draft EU sanctions say

 "They want to destroy our culture and replace it with their own.
 That's what they did in 1914, in 1939, in 1944 — they deliberately tried to destroy or steal our heritage," he added.

-Russkiy Mir means "Russian World" and is a Kremlin propaganda theme that Russia is a unique civilisation with non-Western values.
+Russkiy Mir means "Russian World" and is a Kremlin propaganda theme that Russia is a unique civilisation with anti-Western values.

-And the war involves a Russian campaign to indoctrinate kidnapped young Ukrainians, the draft EU sanctions said.
+And the war involves a Russian campaign to indoctrinate kidnapped young Ukrainians, who number in the thousands, into that kind of mentality, the draft EU sanctions said.

 They proposed blacklisting 22 Russian officials for crimes against Ukrainian children.